-I am an electrical and mechanical engineer who's been in this hobby for 24 years now.
-Our system is entirely dedicated to our love of music and I listen critically every day.
+I am an electrical and mechanical engineer who's been in this hobby for 26 years now.
+Our system is entirely dedicated to our love of music and we listen critically every day.
 Our 1500 CDs and SACDs, and countless digital files comprise just about every type of music you can think of.
+We also use Tidal streaming extensively these days.
 I believe that achieving highest quality sound is primarily dependent on setup execution, and not on component cost.

 The Nanos are extremely efficient, making concerns about amplifier power irrelevant, and, most importantly, guarantees that nothing is ever lost in translation.
 Their resolution is so clear, so musical, and so right, that music entrances me for hours on end.
 Now that I've experienced their sound of life, I don't think I could ever go back to conventional speakers.